 If you do the much longer alternate route hiking the Yucaipa Ridge east to west starting with Little San Gorgonio Peak, you will need to turn right onto Forest Falls Road and take it about 4.5 miles (passing through the Town of Forest Falls) to its end where you will find, on the left, trailhead parking lot for the Vivian Creek Trail.

-Red TapeThere is some key red tape involved to access this peak by the most direct route.
-The route begins in a privately owned preserve, the “Bear Paws” sanctuary.
-You will need to contact the caretaker of that facility to get advance permission to park there and to pass through the preserve toward the road to Allen Peak.
+Red TapeThere is some key red tape involved to access this peak by both of the routes mentioned.
+The most direct route begins in a privately owned preserve, the Bearpaw Sanctuary.
+You will need to contact the caretaker of that facility (it can be contacted via its Facebook page) to get advance permission to park there and to pass through the preserve toward the road to Allen Peak.
 You will not need an Adventure Pass to park within the preserve.
+Second, the Wildlands Conservancy (it has a website with contact information) owns much of the land along the route, so you must arrange for advance permission to hike from that group.

 CampingThere are no developed campsites in the vicinity of Allen Peak, but suitable spots are available all along the Yucaipa Ridge.